Docs: Requirements

 • SESSION_VARIABLES_ADMIN (MySQL 8.0.14+), SYSTEM_VARIABLES_ADMIN (MySQL 8+), or BINLOG ADMIN (MariaDB 10.5+): permits skipping binary logging for workspace operations

 Users of MariaDB 11.0+ should also note that the SUPER privilege no longer also provides these finer-grained privileges.
-You must explicitly grant SET USER and BINLOG ADMIN in addition to SUPER in MariaDB 11.0+.
+For example, you must explicitly grant SET USER and BINLOG ADMIN even if a user already has SUPER in MariaDB 11.0+.

 Responsibilities for the user

-• If you have large tables and only ever want to permit usage of online/non-blocking ALTERs, you must configure this.
-Otherwise please be aware that certain forms of ALTERs will lock the table and may also cause replication lag.
+• If you have large tables and only ever want to permit usage of online/non-blocking ALTERs, you must configure this behavior.
+Otherwise, certain forms of ALTERs will lock the table and/or cause replication lag.

 • External online schema change tools can, in theory, be buggy and cause data loss.
 Skeema does not endorse or guarantee any particular third-party tool.